Scope & Approach / Confidential Draft

 No map.
 Unfamiliar yard.
 Idle clock running.

-What FedEx Has Already Built
+What FedEx Has Already Defined

 Guiding Principles